PranavNagrecha/Salesforce-RAG/rag/data-modeling/lead-management-patterns.md

 **Automated Conversion Patterns**:
 - Use Flow to automate conversion when lead status = "Qualified"
 - Use Apex to handle complex conversion logic (duplicate detection, custom matching)
-- Use Process Builder or Workflow Rules for simple conversion triggers
+- Use Record-Triggered Flows for simple conversion triggers (⚠️ **Note**: Process Builder and Workflow Rules are deprecated - use Record-Triggered Flows instead)
 - Handle conversion errors gracefully with try-catch blocks

 **Conversion Error Handling**: